Mali War: Claims against Islamists

 Ansar el Dine also blocked a humanitarian convoy bringing medical and food aid from reaching Timbuktu on 15 May, objecting to the presence of women in the welcoming committee set up by city residents; after negotiations, the convoy was released on the following day.
 The group reportedly banned video games, Malian and Western music, bars, and football in Gao and ransacked alcohol-serving establishments in both Gao and Kidal.
 Islamist forces were also reported to have intervened against looters and ordered women to wear head scarves.
 The CNRDR's spokesman Amadou Konare claimed that "women and girls have been kidnapped and raped by the new occupants who are laying down their own law."
 The anti-slavery organization Temedt claims that ex-slaves were the first targeted for punishment by Islamist forces and that former masters have used the violence to recapture ex-slaves.

 On 29 July 2012, a couple was stoned to death by Islamists in Aguelhok for having children outside of marriage.
 An official reported that many people left the town for Algeria following the incident.
 On 9 August, Islamist militants chopped off the hand of an alleged thief in the town of Ansongo, despite a crowd pleading with the militants for mercy.

+In November 2025, it was reported that Mariam Cissé, a TikTok influencer who posted videos supporting Mali's military, was abducted in the Timbuktu region and subsequently executed by the Jama’at Nusrat al-Islam wal-Muslimin (JNIM).

 Destruction of ancient monuments in Timbuktu

 During the conflict, Islamists also damaged or destroyed a number of historical sites on the grounds that they said were idolatrous, particularly in Timbuktu, a UNESCO World Heritage Site.
 On 4 May 2012, Ansar Dine members reportedly burned the tomb of a Sufi saint.
 In late June, Islamists attacked several more sites in Timbuktu with pickaxes and shovels.

-On 28 January 2013, as French-led Malian troops captured the airport of the World Heritage town of Timbuktu, the Ahmed Baba Institute, host of priceless ancient manuscripts, was razed by fleeing Islamists.
+On 28 January 2013, as French-led Malian troops captured the airport of the World Heritage town of Timbuktu.
+The Ahmed Baba Institute, host of priceless ancient manuscripts, was razed by fleeing Islamists.